ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 .. note:: These steps are only necessary if you want to override the OSD
           capacity already determined automatically during OSD initialization.
           Otherwise, you may skip this section entirely.

+.. tip:: If you have already determined the benchmark data and wish to manually
+         override the max osd capacity for an OSD, you may skip to section `Specifying  Max OSD Capacity`_.

 Any existing benchmarking tool can be used for this purpose.
 In this case, the steps use the *Ceph OSD Bench* command described in the next section.
 Regardless